 A value of 60 will result in a picture every minute (= 60 seconds).

 This tool (only) supports the JPEG image format as output, but this is totally fine.
-If you need other image formats, you can simply use a tool like ImageMagick to batch convert your images.
+However, if you need other image formats, you can use a tool like ImageMagick.
+This allows you to batch convert your images into the desired format.

 There are several other options for ImageSnap to fine tune your image capturing.
-The help output gives you all the details:
+The help output shows all the details:

 imagesnap -h